 “Most kids are really scared when they move into a new home”.
 This statement will open the child up to talk about his/her feelings.
 As the case worker you must be willing to deal with what happens when you give permission to express feelings.
 You must accept those feelings expressed no matter what.

-Avoid the tendency to minimize the child’s feelings, i.e. “Don’t be sad” or “It’s not your fault” are NOT HELPFUL.
+Avoid the tendency to minimize the child’s feelings, i.e. “Don’t be sad” or “It’s ok” are NOT HELPFUL.
 The child’s pain does not go away because the adults around them ignore it or are uncomfortable with it.

 Instead use words of security: “You will be taken care of”, “We will make sure you are safe”, “You will see your mommy (enter day here)”, “You look like you feel sad.
 I understand why you feel sad about this”.